 platform, the evidence for its reliability – or lack thereof – will be right

 Can I Be Arrested for Gambling Online in Idaho?

-See the first question for more detail, but this is a “splitting hairs" scenario if we ever saw one.
+See the first question for more detail, but this is a “splitting hairs”

 More Gambling Laws in Idaho